Position-independent code: History

 This programming technique is standard on IBM S/360 type systems.
 It has been in use through to today's IBM System/z.
 When coding in assembly language, the programmer has to establish addressability for the program as described above and also use other base registers for dynamically allocated storage.
 Compilers automatically take care of this kind of addressing.

 IBM's early operating system DOS/360 (1966) was not using virtual storage (since the early models of System S/360 did not support it), but it did have the ability to place programs to an arbitrary (or automatically chosen) storage location during loading via the PHASE name,* JCL (Job Control Language) statement.

 So, on S/360 systems without virtual storage, a program could be loaded at any storage location, but this required a contiguous memory area large enough to hold that program.
 Sometimes memory fragmentation would occur from loading and unloading differently sized modules.
 Virtual storage - by design - does not have that limitation.

 While DOS/360 and OS/360 did not support PIC, transient SVC routines in OS/360 could not contain relocatable address constants and could run in any of the transient areas without relocation.

-Virtual storage was first introduced on IBM System/360 model 67 in (1965) to support IBM's first multi-tasking operating and time-sharing operating system TSS/360.
+IBM first introduced virtual storage on IBM System/360 model 67 in (1965) to support IBM's first multi-tasking operating and time-sharing operating system TSS/360.
 Later versions of DOS/360 (DOS/VS etc.) and later IBM operating systems all utilized virtual storage.
 Truncated addressing remained as part of the base architecture, and still advantageous when multiple modules must be loaded into the same virtual address space.

-By way of comparison, on early segmented systems such as Burroughs MCP on the Burroughs B5000 (1961) and Multics (1964), paging systems such as IBM TSS/360 (1967) or base and bounds systems such as GECOS on the GE 625 and EXEC on the UNIVAC 1107, code was also inherently position-independent, since addresses in a program were relative to the current segment rather than absolute.
+By way of comparison, on early segmented systems such as Burroughs MCP on the Burroughs B5000 (1961) and Multics (1964), and on paging systems such as IBM TSS/360 (1967), code was also inherently position-independent, since subroutine virtual addresses in a program were located in private data external to the code, e.g., program reference table, linkage segment, prototype section.

 The invention of dynamic address translation (the function provided by an MMU) originally reduced the need for position-independent code because every process could have its own independent address space (range of addresses).

 However, multiple simultaneous jobs using the same code created a waste of physical memory.
 If two jobs run entirely identical programs, dynamic address translation provides a solution by allowing the system simply to map two different jobs' address 32K to the same bytes of real memory, containing the single copy of the program.

 Different programs may share common code.
 For example, the payroll program and the accounts receivable program may both contain an identical sort subroutine.
 A shared module (a shared library is a form of shared module) gets loaded once and mapped into the two address spaces.